jupozuelo/Software-Engineering/System_Design/System_Design.md

 * When he arrives at work, he first manages the report and supply requests that have newly been added to the system.
 This involves extracting the bathId to find the user and finding out what maintenance person has to be sent depending on the user’s description of the problem.
 For the supply requests, he schedules deliveries of bubbles to the address of the user with the request.

 * Tom has to present a weekly presentation on the performance of the application.
-The indicators for these are collected by the client’s usage of the application, new users, lost users, number of interrupted baths and so on.
+Performance indicators are collected from the client’s usage of the application, new users, lost users, number of interrupted baths and so on.
 Being able to collect this information in a simple and clear way eases Tom’s job when communicating results weekly.

 * Tom is working with other software developers to integrate voice recognition to turn off the lights in the bathroom.
-The team collects survey answers in the desktop application that are posted on social media and on the web application and analyzes new tools to personalize the user’s experience.
+The team collects survey answers in the desktop application that are posted on social media and on the web app and analyzes new tools to personalize the user’s experience.

 ## Requirements of key subsystems

-**Web application:**
+**Web app:**

 * Remote Bath Running Process - the web app must allow users to remotely send bath run requests; by choosing predetermining bath settings, a bath can be run with the press of one button.
 Alternatively bath settings must be available for change on the web based platform.
 The web app must give the user progress updates on the running status of the bath, as well as the option to cancel the bath at any time or change the settings.